nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes:**
 * Refer to [Readers' Command Parameters](#readers-command-parameters) for more details about each parameter.
+* Note that SmartLib uses reader's name to identify a reader.
+Hence, there cannot duplicate name is not allowed.
+* The reader's name is case sensitive, e.g. `Bob` and `bob` are two different readers.
 * The `t/TAG` parameters are optional.

 Examples: